Square Peg Makes Own Hole: 10 Questions with The Incredible Zhang Si’an

 5- Where’s the picture you’re using from? the one with the beautiful lady?

 Actually i don’t know about that picture.
-I was looking for a funny way to represent insurances, so i typed “Insurance” in Google and found nothing.
+I was looking for a funny way to represent insurances, so i typed “Insurance” in Google, read through a PolicyGenius review and found nothing.
 I typed “Car Insurance”, and found that picture.

 6- I loved your little cooperation with MC Felix, Jidan Chaofan, how did that come about and do you ever play it live?